Lissone/watchme/README.md

 ## Description

-Simple site for viewing movies and series with nomination and duration note.
+Simple site for viewing movies and series with indication and duration note, separated by categories.

 Application created as a challenge to test knowledge about context and componentization in react.